esphome/esphome-devices/src/docs/devices/M5Stack-AirQ/index.md

 ## Description

 M5Stack AirQ is an integrated, low-power air quality monitoring device designed to provide comprehensive air quality monitoring solutions.
 It features multiple components, including the SEN55 air quality sensor and the SCD40 CO2 sensor, enabling the monitoring of PM1.0, PM2.5, PM4, PM10 particles, temperature, humidity, VOC, and CO2 concentrations.
-Powered by the M5stack StampS3 main controller utilizing ESP32-S3FN8 and equipped with 8M Flash memory, AirQ ensures efficient data processing and storage capabilities.
+Powered by the M5stack StampS3 main controller utilizing ESP32-S3FN8 and equipped with 8M Flash memory.

+This ESPhome YAML will enable the ability to display some of the sensor data on the integrated paperwhite display, as well as send all of the sensor data to Home Assistant.

 The device comes with a 1.54-inch e-ink display with a resolution of 200x200, providing a clear visual representation of the data.

-This YAML was adapted from a sample provided by joshblake87 at https://www.reddit.com/r/Esphome/comments/1e2q8jj/m5_stack_airq_air_quality_sensor/
+This YAML was adapted from a sample provided by **joshblake87** at https://www.reddit.com/r/Esphome/comments/1e2q8jj/m5_stack_airq_air_quality_sensor/

 ## Known Issues